Peach and nectarine-Earwig

 Primarily European earwig (Forficula auricularia)

 Biology and life history Earwigs overwinter just below the soil surface as both eggs and adults.
-In spring, females lay 20 to 50 smooth white to cream-color eggs in the soil, and then stick around to nurture the immature nymphs.
-The immatures grow through four to five nymphal stages to become adults by late summer.
+In spring, females lay 20 to 50 smooth white- to cream-colored eggs in the soil.
+Females can often be found guarding eggs and then caring for first instar nymphs.
+Immatures grow through four to five nymphal stages to become adults by late summer.
 In fall, females may lay more eggs.
 Earwigs are active at night.
 During the day, they hide in moist, shady places such as compost piles or beneath stones, boards, and debris.

 Pest monitoring Periodically scout fruit trees for signs of leaf damage.
 If damage to young leaves is detected, confirm the presence of earwigs by placing corrugated cardboard, flat boards, roofing tiles or similar material on the ground that will provide daytime shelter for the nocturnal earwigs.
 Check under or within these materials each morning for presence of the insects.
 Infestations spread slowly as earwigs rarely fly.
 For tree-ripened fruit, be sure to monitor earwig populations prior to harvest.